guwenyu1996/master-notes/README.md

 I am a first year master student in TU Delft and major in computer science.

-Belows are courses I took for the first year.
+Below are courses I took in the first year.

 | Course                                       | Q1 | Q2 | Q3 | Q4 |
 |----------------------------------------------|----|----|----|----|